ShoesForClues/eztask/README.md

 You can also kill the thread within itself.
 Doing so will yield preventing any further code from being executed.
 It will also kill any nested threads.

 # Spawning light threads
-You can spawn "light threads" either within a thread or not.
+You can spawn "light threads" either within or outside of a thread.
 ```lua
 eztask.thread.new(function()
   coroutine.wrap(function()